impactmass/cordova-rave/readme.md

     ```
     **NOTE:** Once the second command installs all the necessary dependencies, you will be prompted to enter some information.
 An example is shown below
     >prompt: PBFPubKey:  FLWPUBK-98765445678900987698765567-X

     >prompt: amount:  1

     >prompt: customer_email:  user@user.com

     >prompt: currency:  NGN

     >prompt: country:  Nigeria

     >prompt: custom_title:  Cordovey

     >prompt: custom_description:  Testing

     >prompt: redirect_url:  https://yourredirecturl.com

-    >prompt: payment_plan_id:  1511
+    >prompt: payment_plan_id:  1000

     >prompt: payment_options:

     >prompt: subaccounts:  []

-    >prompt: custom_logo:
+    >prompt: custom_logo: logo.png

     >prompt: liveMode:  yes

     ```
     PBFPubKey: This is your Rave public key and can be gotten from your rave dashboard

     amount: The amount you want to charge your customers.
 If omitted, A customer will be able to specify the amount

     customer_email: this is the merchant's email address

     currency: The currency you want to charge your customers in.
 If omitted, it defaults to NGN

     country: The merchant's country.
 Defaults to Nigeria

     custom_title: A title for your payment

     custom_description: Text describing what your customers are paying for

     redirect_url: This is the url that rave sends the response of your transaction to.
 It should be configured to handle a get request.
 If not supplied, no response will be sent from Rave

     payment_plan_id: If you want to bill your customers recurrently, pass in the payment plan id here.
 It must be an integer

-    payment_options: This allows you select the payment option you want for your users. see Choose [Payment Methods](https://developer.flutterwave.com/docs/splitting-payment-methods) for more info
+    payment_options: This allows you select the payment option you want for your users.

     subaccounts: This is an array of objects containing the subaccount IDs to split the payment into.

     custom_logo: Link to the Logo image.

     liveMode: This determines if you want to use the live apis (yes) or the test apis (no).
 It is required
     ```